Code-Institute-Submissions/elisabethoelmann-Project2/README.md

 ## Features
 ### Header

-The top of the page shows the game name

 The top of the page shows the game name as the title of the game: Rock Paper Scissors Lizard Spock.
-I hose a playfull font that also cntrasts nicely from the light beige background and should also be appealing to children.
+I chose a playfull font that also contrasts nicely from the light beige background and should also be appealing to children.

-Underneath the the title come the "How to Play"  button, where the player can see the rules of the game:
+Underneath the title comes the "How to Play"  button, where the player can see the rules of the game:

 ![image](assets/media/title_%20and_how_to_play.png)